Bail Bond Financing & Payment Plans in NC

 Apex Bail Bonds of Graham recently posted a $250,000 bond in under 2 hours, which is faster than anyone else due to the paperwork that surety companies require on such large bonds.

-Our owner, Fred Shanks, has 3 separate bail bonds licenses that allow him a level of expertise you won’t find anywhere else.
+Our owner, Fred Shanks, IV, has 3 separate bail bonds licenses that allow him a level of expertise you won’t find anywhere else.
 He is licensed as a bondsman in NC and VA.
 In NC, he holds his license as a surety bondsman and professional bondsman.
-Because Mr. Shanks is a professional bondsman, he can charge less than other bondsmen near you.
+Because Fred.
+Shanks is a professional bondsman; he can charge less than other bondsmen near you.

 To speak to a finance specialist, call us at 336-394-8890 or visit 8389 NC-87, Reidsville, NC, 27320, or one of our many other locations in VA or NC, throughout the entire Piedmont Triad.